 For more information or questions about externships, please email the director, Justice Jack O'Malley, at email@example.com.

-In the Civil Externship program you are immersed in the practice of law under the supervision of attorneys in placements with government and non-profit agencies, and some other entities (but not private law firms unless you do only pro bono or government work).
+In the Civil Externship program you are immersed in the practice of law under the supervision of attorneys in placements that can include for-profit companies, government, non-profit entities, and some other entities (but not private law firms unless you do only pro bono or government work).
 You will engage in many aspects of civil practice, which may include counseling clients, planning and other aspects of litigation, legal research and memorandum writing, negotiating with opposing parties, representing clients before administrative and judicial tribunals and transactional work.

 In the Criminal Law Externship you are supervised directly by experienced assistant state's attorneys and assistant public defenders.
 You are encouraged to use 711 licenses to appear in court for motions, hearings and trials.
 You are able to apply the skills you have acquired in the Lawyering Skills and Trial Advocacy courses.
 The training received in this program has prepared many students for successful careers in criminal law, including positions at the offices of the state's attorneys and public defenders.